Creating a Repository

 Enter the name of your repository and a description.

-2. an access control strategy: who can access the repository, and with what permissions?
+2. Choose an access model: who can access the repository, and with what permissions?

 Use a Repo